2019 RFP AWARD GROUP

 - Proposal Opening – May 3, 2019 2:00 PM ET

-- Execution of Standard-Offer Contracts by Award Group – Within 30 days of announcement
+- Execution of Standard-Offer Contracts by Award Group – Approximately within 30 days of announcement

 PROJECT MAP EXAMPLE